Taking orders for 2018.

 Contamination of pasture by dung reduces the amount of forage available for grazing, and has other economic, environmental, ecological and social effects, such as pollution of waterways.
 Our 15 species of native dung beetles are primarily forest dwellers and are not able to utilise dung in open pasture.
 Parts of New Zealand are too cold for the introduced species Copris incertus, and species that have self-introduced to date are unable to deal with the quantity of dung produced each day.

-By introducing additional species of dung beetles that are able to deal with pastoral dung effectively we will have the opportunity to help mitigate problems associated with it and achieve more sustainable production in the future.
+By introducing additional species of dung beetles that are able to deal with pastoral dung effectively we will have the opportunity to help mitigate the problems associated with it and achieve more sustainable production in the future.

 The Dung Beetle Release Strategy Group was established in New Zealand by a group of farmers and other interested parties in 2008 with the objective of importing and releasing dung beetles to assist with the removal of pastoral dung of agricultural livestock.

 These web pages introduce the beetles, outline the project to date, and describe the research that has been done overseas and more recently in New Zealand.
-This research provides information about the specific benefits and potential risks of introducing the beetles and adding them to the dung beetles and other insects that already occur in New Zealand and are active in our pastoral landscapes.